 Retirement plans have different rules for when funds can be withdrawn, some with penalties if withdrawn too soon.
 The advantage to retirement accounts is compounded growth, with the money available in tax-advantaged ways when you retire.
 Talk with a financial advisor if you’re considering withdrawing money from your retirement account to make sure you know the advantages and disadvantages.

-In general, funds from 401k plans aren’t available for withdrawal before age 59.5 unless there’s a financial hardship.
+In general, 401(k) distributions aren’t available for withdrawal before age 59.5 unless there’s a financial hardship.
 Some funds must be withdrawn starting by age 70.5, even if you’re still working.
 Traditional and Roth IRA distributions have different requirements.

 Starting over after a later-in-life roadblock is difficult.
 But it doesn’t have to be a showstopper.
 By getting a grip on your finances and following sound financial advice, you can put yourself in a great place for the future.